leseunivers/seung.min/_posts/2024-12-18-hello-world.md

 <div class="txt"><h3> New update from <a href="https://www.a-propagator.com"> www.a-propagator.com </a></h3></div>

-Designing is something I enjoy, but I’ve felt no interest in my school studies.
-Following the physics curriculum for a year has been challenging.
+Designing is something I enjoy.
 I started to make a website nine months ago.
 Since then, there has been progress.
 The original concept was based on a website I was developing for Ajou University at the beginning of the semester.
 After A-propagator was established, using its design felt like natural.